CPEN-221/ppt-GeometryDash/README.md

 Here is an [animation](ppt_animated.gif) that approximates the game play.

+> For this task, you will implement the method `GeometryDash.isSuccessfulPlay`.

 ### Task 2

 Suppose a player starts with energy `E` (`E` units) and moves `1`, `2` and `3` consume 1, 2 and 3 units of energy, respectively.
 Each `0` move allows a player to regain one unit of energy.
 However, a `0` move can be played only if the current energy is less than 3 units.
 Moreover, a player's energy should never fall below 0 units.